Eligibility and process of obtaining funding

 - In the case of project approval, its implementation shall be launched upon the day of its formalization.
 A two-month period needed for project evaluation and approval should be taken into consideration when defining the date of project launch

-- Before submitting an application you have an opportunity to attend Q & A session with program representatives relevant to your project idea on the last Thursday of every month.
+- Before submitting an application you have an opportunity to attend Q & A session with program representatives relevant to your project idea.

 For education opportunities abroad, scholarships and fellowships either visit the global web site of Open Society Foundations or contact Center for International Education, our partner local organization.